zuberman/mini-weatherapp/README.md

 ## Objectives

-Use `fetch` to retrieve the weather for a single day.
+- [ ] Use `fetch` to retrieve the weather for a single day.
 You can see the documentation at [https://openweathermap.org/current](https://openweathermap.org/current).
 For now, we'll set London or another location of your choice as the default.

-Once you've retrieved the weather data, use its `description` property to get matching images from Unsplash.
+- [ ] Once you've retrieved the weather data, use its `description` property to get matching images from Unsplash.
 You can see the documentation for image search at [https://unsplash.com/documentation#search-photos](https://unsplash.com/documentation#search-photos).

-Display the images as a gallery of clickable thumbnails (clicking loads the main image)
+- [ ] Display the images as a gallery of clickable thumbnails (clicking loads the main image)

+- Commit code regularly, push and create a pull request so we can see how you got on

 ## Stretch goals

-- Add a feature of your choice
+- [ ] Add a feature of your choice

-- Create an input field that lets us see what the weather is like in other cities
+- [ ] Create an input field that lets us see what the weather is like in other cities

 ## Support